 cost – desktop $19.99, iPad $4.99, iPhone $4.99, Android $4.99

-To Do List Program – This is a simple but very effect way of organizing all your to do lists.
+To-Do List Program – This is a simple but very effective way of organizing all your to-do lists.
 This is another program that will sync with all your devices.
-You can create many different list and then you can also share them with others.
+You can create many different lists and then you can also share them with others.
 One of the ways I am trying to keep on track of my day is to create a “to do today” list and then only put 3-4 items in there.
 I don’t quit working until those items get finished.
-My other to do items are in my general list and then every night before I go to bed I move the import ones over into my ‘to do today’ list.
+My other to-do items are in my general list and then every night before I go to bed I move the import ones over into my ‘to do today’ list.
 This way I know exactly what I am doing when I wake up in the morning.

 cost – FREE, Pro-version is $4.99/month

 Shopping List Program – Now you could use Wunderlist for your shopping lists but I like to use Out Of Milk.
 This one is free and also syncs.
 You can divide this up into different stores and then within the stores, you can have grocery categories.
 I love this feature since I pretty much have the layout of Target in my head I can organize the list to go along with my pattern of shopping in the store.
 No more getting to the front of the store and then realizing the one item on the bottom of the list is way in the back.
 It also has space so you can enter everything you have in the pantry and simple to-do list section too.
 An added plus is that you can share it with members of your household and they can add what they need.
 Just beware if you have pranksters like me there will be some strange requests on there from time to time 🙂